CONSUMER'S USE TAX

-Are you paying sales tax on those purchases?
-If not, you owe Iowa tax on the purchase price.
+Are you paying tax on those purchases?
+If not, you owe Iowa use tax on the purchase price.

-If you purchase tangible property for use in Iowa from a business located outside of Iowa and the seller does not charge you Iowa sales tax on the purchase, you owe a 5% tax known as the consumers use tax on the price of the purchase.
+If you purchase tangible property for use in Iowa and the seller does not charge you Iowa tax on the purchase, you owe a 6% tax known as the consumer's use tax on the price of the purchase.

 This tax was established in 1937, three years after the sales tax was enacted, to create a fair playing field for Iowa businesses.
 The rate of the consumer's use tax is always equal to the state sales tax rate.

-If you make these types of purchases on a regular basis, you should register with our department to receive and file consumer's use tax returns.
-If this type of purchase is not typical for your business, you can file and pay the tax as outlined for individuals above.
+Businesses making taxable purchases on a regular basis should register with our Department to file consumer's use tax returns.
+However, some businesses may only occasionally make purchases for their own use and owe Iowa consumer's use tax.
+If this type of purchase is not typical for your business, instead of separately registering for consumer's use tax, you can report the purchase on Line 2 "goods consumed" of your quarterly sales tax return or file and pay the tax as outlined for individuals above.